Memorial Day Weekend Program

 Angela Amarillas, ’97, ’01

-Angela has led classes and workshops for the past two decades and was Stanford's first dance minor.
-A graceful dancer who carries a passion for historical and vernacular social dance, Angela has taught and performed across the United States and Canada, as well as in Paris, Rome, Prague, Venice, St. Petersburg and more.
-She will host dance workshops on Saturday and Sunday.
+Angela has a passion for historical and vernacular social dance, and has taught and performed across the United States and Canada, as well as in Paris, Rome, Prague, Venice, St. Petersburg and more.
+She was a HumBio major and is the first person to graduate with a minor in dance!
+She is back on the Farm as Associate Director of Mind Over Monday, Stanford's financial wellness program for students.

 During your stay in the Sierra, choose from a variety of both indoor and outdoor activities to energize your mind and body.
 Enjoy guided hikes into Desolation Wilderness, arts and crafts workshops, boating, tennis, yoga, in-room massages, stargazing cruises and more.
 Preview some highlights from your agenda below.